stephanbcbauer/standards.catena-x.github.io/docs/internal/how-to-onboard-teams-to-any-environment.md

 4. create a PR and merge
 5. do a terraform apply

-only after the merge in Github and the terraform apply have been done, the terraform state is consistent.
+Only after the merge in Github and the terraform apply have been done, the terraform state is consistent.
 Otherwise changes which are applied in parallel by someone else might be deleted again

 :::